subugoe/operandi/README.md

 2. Write me an e-mail with your public key attached (if not already done)

-I will add your public key and provide you an access to the VM.
+I will add your public key and provide you access to the VM.

 3. Connect to our development VM (cloud@141.5.105.17) via ssh:
 ```sh